newrelic/node-newrelic/README.md

    *IMPORTANT*: formerly this was `require('newrelic_agent')`, and you *MUST*
 	 update your code.

+If you wish to keep the configuration for the agent separate from your application, the agent will look for newrelic.js in the directory referenced by the environment variable `NEWRELIC_HOME` if it's set.

 When you start your app, the agent should start up with it and start reporting data that will appear within our UI after a few minutes.
 Because the agent minimizes the amount of bandwidth it consumes, it only reports metrics, errors